What is follicular occlusion syndrome?

 What causes the follicles to block?

 The precise cause or causes of follicular occlusion are unknown.
 There are genetic, hormonal and environmental influences.
-Environmental factors may include smoking, obesity, high carbohydrate diet, humidity and bacteria.
-The body’s innate immune system is also important, as a trigger must activate it for any blockage to occur.
+Environmental factors may include smoking, obesity, high carbohydrate diet, humidity, and bacteria.
+The body’s innate immune system is also essential, as a trigger must activate it for any blockage to occur.

-Hidradenitis suppurativa is increasing referred to by the name acne inversa.
-It is a chronic inflammatory skin condition in which there are painful boil-like lumps and draining sinus tracts (canals) that leave unsightly scars.
+Hidradenitis suppurativa is a chronic inflammatory skin condition in which there are painful boil-like lumps and draining sinus tracts (canals) that leave unsightly scars.
 It affects the armpits, groin, genitals, buttocks and skin under the breasts.

 - Various antiseptics and antibiotics